 Montessori is mainly compared to Froebel and Piaget.
-Apart from these Kilpatricks, John Dewey`s follower published a book criticizing Montessori under the name "The Montessori System Examined."
+Apart from these Kilpatricks, John Dewey`s followers published a book criticizing Montessori under the title "The Montessori System Examined."

 Montessori and Froebel: 18 years after the death of Froebel, Montessori was born.
 She was impressed by Froebel, although she was not very influenced by his philosophy.

 One of them was a doctor, and the other was training to be an architect.
 Both Froebel and Montessori understood the value of self-activity and established activities.
 Although Montessori used the term "soft wax" for babies, Froebel also claimed that it was malleable.

 While Montessori`s term "metamorphosis" was not used, Froebel used the same term, "desire to make people of them before their time."
 While Montessori talks about critical times, Froebel discusses budding points.
 They all accept that the child is an adventurer and only ends up interested in stones, flowers, colored artifacts, sticks, and so on.
 Both saw the importance of self-education as the first principle of education.